You Credit Score- How's Your FICO?

-Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage boils down to just one number.
-The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.
+The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-Experian, TransUnion, and Equifax, the three major credit agencies, each have a proprietary formula for building a credit score.
-The original FICO model was developed by Fair Isaac and Company.
+All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+The original FICO score was developed by Fair Isaac and Company.
 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, each agency uses the following to determine your score:
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine a score:

 • Credit History - How long have you had credit?